Build a receiver

 If everything went well, the Collector instance should be up and running.

 You may use the telemetrygen to further verify the setup.
-For example, open another console and run below commands:
+For example, open another console and run the following commands:

 go install github.com/open-telemetry/opentelemetry-collector-contrib/cmd/telemetrygen@latest